lscottny/coverthewhite/06_studentsart.md

 ---

-Below are photos taken during a previous Cover the White class as well as a selection of artwork done by students in past classes.
+Below are photos of students working during a Cover-the-White class.

 ![artclass image](./images/class4.jpg)